96boards/documentation/ConsumerEdition/DragonBoard-410c/README.md

-# DragonBoard™ 410c Documentation
+# Using the DragonBoard™ 410c

-Official documentation for [DragonBoard 410c](https://www.96boards.org/products/ce/dragonboard410c/) Consumer Edition development board.
-This documentation is written by the [96Boards](https://www.96boards.org) team at [Linaro](http://www.linaro.org) with community contributions.
+A comprehensive guide to using the [DragonBoard 410c](https://www.96boards.org/products/ce/dragonboard410c/) Consumer Edition development board.
+This guide is written by the [96Boards](https://www.96boards.org) team at [Linaro](http://www.linaro.org) with community contributions and links to third-party content.

 ## Contents